pulseflow/petal/README.md

 }
 ```

-Additionally, you'll need to run the following two commands to create the commit and pre-commit hooks:
+Additionally, you'll need to run the following two commands to create the commit and pre-commit hooks (i: you might have to chage `pnpm dlx` based on your package manager):

 ```shell
 pnpm dlx husky set .husky/pre-commit 'pnpm petal precommit --no-tests --no-typecheck'